jeremymaya/google-it-automation-with-python/crash-course-on-python/week-four/README.md

 * Store the name and email address of a person
 * Store a date and time and the general health of the system at any point in time

+### Iterating over Lists and Tuples
+Use **enumerate** method when iterate over lists or tuples.

+Using range method works BUT it's more idiomatic in Python to iterate through the elements of the list directly or using enumerate when we need the indexes.

 ---

 ## Dictionaries